 "Dumbledore came straight out of Thomas Hardy.
 Dumbledore is used in The Mayor of Casterbridge as a dialect word meaning “bumblebee” - and I loved that word."

-To bring with them to the desert island, castaways are allowed to choose eight recordings, a luxury and an additional book to take.
+Knowing they will be stranded on a desert island, castaways are allowed to choose eight recordings, a luxury and an additional book to bring with them.
 They are given the Bible (or alternate religious text) and the Complete Works of Shakespeare.
 They must also designate one of their chosen recordings to “save” when a wave washes the others out to sea.

 The Beatles: Come Together